AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </div>
 ```

-and the DIV element could have been annotated with the condition:
+and the `div` element could have been annotated with the condition:

 ```xml
 <div data-sly-test="${properties.jcr:title && properties.jcr:description}">